-Location: Harlem, MT
+Location: Billings, MT

 - A willingness to assume a varied case load.

-- Ability to effectively communicate, to motivate others, and to work collaboratively with diverse groups of people with varying perspectives, experience and expertise.
+- Ability to effectively communicate, to motivate others, and to work collaboratively with diverse groups of people with varying perspectives, and experience and expertise.

 - Ability and willingness to learn and integrate new technologies and methodologies to efficiently perform responsibilities.